praveek/launch.en/help/launch-reference/publishing/environments.md

 ## Web Configuration

-For web properties, Launch also uses the settings from the assigned Environment to determine the following:
+For web properties, Platform Launch also uses the settings from the assigned Environment to determine the following:

 * **Destination:** This is the location where you want your build to be deployed.
 It is controlled by selecting a host for the environment to use.
 * **Archive Format:** You can get a deployable set of files or have it zipped up in an archive format.
 This is controlled by the archive settings.